-The effect of dementia on a person’s life can be measured in the ability to perform Activities of Daily Living and Instrumental Activities of Daily Living.
-ADLs and IADLs are things everyone does in our day-to-day lives, and they become progressively more difficult for someone with Alzheimer’s disease or a related dementia.
+The effect of dementia on a person’s life can be measured in their ability to perform Activities of Daily Living and Instrumental Activities of Daily Living.
+ADLs and IADLs are tasks that one completes in their day-to-day life.
+These become progressively more difficult for someone with Alzheimer’s disease or another form of dementia.

-Assessing ADLs and IADLs is also a necessary step in two important parts of aging with dementia:
+Assessing ADLs and IADLs is also necessary for:

 – Applying for financial assistance through Medicaid and other programs

 – Moving into assisted living and memory care

 This article will cover the basics of ADLs and IADLs in regard to someone with dementia, offer information about different assessments, and information to help apply for financial assistance.

 Activities of Daily Living are basic tasks related to someone’s health and safety, affecting their ability to live independently.
 Examples of ADLs are:

 – Grooming (completing tasks like cutting nails or combing hair)